-There is no FDA or FTC regulation or definition for the term “nontoxic,” “green,” or “all natural.”
-When you see those terms… it is safe to assume those words are just manipulative marketing tactics, and honestly means nothing.
-What is important is being able able to verify the ingredients for yourself, and then make an educated decision on whether or not it is safe for you or your family members.
+There is no FDA or FTC regulation or definition for the term “nontoxic,” “green,” or “all-natural.”
+When you see those terms… it is safe to assume those words are just manipulative marketing tactics, and honestly mean nothing.
+What is important is being able to verify the ingredients for yourself, and then make an educated decision on whether or not it is safe for you or your family members.

-Lush, for example, is a popular brand that advertises their using nontoxic ingredients, even though “parabens” are listed in their ingredients.
-I called to ask them why they feel they can use Parabens in their products, but still call them all natural.
+Lush, for example, is a popular brand that advertises its using nontoxic ingredients, even though “parabens” are listed in their ingredients.
+I called to ask them why they feel they can use Parabens in their products, but still, call them all-natural.
 They justified using it by commenting that “Parabens are some of the oldest cosmetic preservatives and have been used since the 1920s.”
-They don’t care about the health of their customers.
+They don't care about the health of their customers.
 They care about their profits.
 Never mind the fact that they could skyrocket their sales by providing healthier ingredients.

 This is exactly the problem… and it isn't just Lush.
 I've seen the same response from MANY skincare and cosmetic companies.

-This perpetual mindset, justifying using toxic ingredients because everyone else is doing it, and because its not illegal [yet] IS NOT OK.
-That’s flat out manipulating customers into think it’s ok to pay companies their hard-earned money to make them sick, and justify it because everyone else is doing it.
+This perpetual mindset, justifying using toxic ingredients because everyone else is doing it, and because it's not illegal [yet] IS NOT OK.
+That's flat-out manipulating customers into thinking it's ok to pay companies their hard-earned money to make them sick and justify it because everyone else is doing it.